NEWS: GREEN HOMES GRANT / ENERGY SAVING VOUCHERS £10,000

 It is likely that the insulation works will have to be conducted by an accredited company.
 More information will be added to this page once we understand who these installers will be.

 The Green Homes Grant will be applicable towards multiple different energy saving measures and will be split in to two categories - Primary measures and Secondary Measures.

 Primary measures include:

 Loft insulation, roof insulation and flat roof insulation.

 Smart heating controls - zone controls, delayed start thermostat, thermostatic radiator valves.

 Double/triple glazing windows (where replacing single glazing).

 Secondary glazing (in addition to single glazing).

-Upgrading to energy efficient doors (where replacing doors installed prior to 2002).
+Upgrading to energy efficient doors (replacing single glazed or solid doors installed before 2002).

 You can have one or more of the above secondary measures under the scheme, however households will need to install at least one of the primary measures to qualify for funding.